mlibrary/moku/DESIGN.md

 ## Getting Up and Running

 This project currently requires ruby 2.4.x, and doesn't quite support ruby 2.5.x.
-If you have rbenv and rbenv-aliases installed, it will pin to 2.4.
+Ruby must be installed with rbenv, and the environment RBENV\_ROOT needs to point to your installation.
+Your rbenv install should handle that automatically.
+If you have rbenv-aliases installed, the project will pin to 2.4.
 Otherwise, ensure that the shell and subshells will run in 2.4.x.

 `git clone, bundle install, bundle exec rspec`